aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

-# Arma 3 > CSWR: Controlled Spawn & Waypoints Randomizr v1.5.5
+# Arma 3 > CSWR: Controlled Spawn & Waypoints Randomizr v2
 >*Dependencies: none.*

 A simple and controlled spawn and waypoints solution where groups of units and vehicles will be randomized through marks in your mission.

+**How to install / Documentation** xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

+## Xxxxxxxxxx

 **Faction Spawns:**
 - Manually define which marks the faction can use as a spawn point.